k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 - **SET USER_ROLES** command, returns the list of roles of the connected user.

 - **SET AUTO_MDB_SCOPE** command, allows querying the Logical Unit without performing the **GET** command explicitly ("No Get") when an SQL statement includes a WHERE clause with the filter by IID.
-The filter must include the field name defined as Instance ID Column of the LU Root Table, otherwise the error message is displayed.
+The filter must include the field name defined as Instance ID Column of the LU Root Table; otherwise an error message is shown.

   The following logic is performed on each SQL statement run: